Sanatorium Under the Sign of the Hourglass (film): Release

 Sanatorium Under the Sign of the Hourglass had its world premiere in the "Giornate degli Autori" section at the 81st Venice International Film Festival on 29 August 2024.
-It also played at the 57th Sitges Film Festival, the BFI London Film Festival, the Thessaloniki International Film Festival, the Taipei Golden Horse Film Festival, the 55th International Film Festival of India, the Göteborg Film Festival, the 54th International Film Festival Rotterdam, the Timeless Film Festival Warsaw, the 49th Hong Kong International Film Festival, the Jeonju International Film Festival, the 2025 Seattle International Film Festival, and the Melbourne International Film Festival.
+It also played at the 57th Sitges Film Festival, the BFI London Film Festival, the Thessaloniki International Film Festival, the Taipei Golden Horse Film Festival, the 55th International Film Festival of India, the Göteborg Film Festival, the 54th International Film Festival Rotterdam, the Timeless Film Festival Warsaw, the 49th Hong Kong International Film Festival, the Jeonju International Film Festival, the 2025 Seattle International Film Festival, the Melbourne International Film Festival, the Helsinki International Film Festival, and the Polish Film Festival.
 (Note: Attributed to multiple sources:) In March 2025, the film played during the "Dormitorium – The Film Décors of The Quay Brothers" exhibition, at Bloomsbury's Swedenborg House, as part of the 23rd Polish Film Festival.

 The film had a limited theatrical release on 11 April 2025 in Poland and on 12 July 2025 in Japan.
 It was theatrically released in the Film Forum theatre in New York City on 29 August 2025, by KimStim.
 The theater previously hosted the world premiere of Quay, Nolan's documentary short film about the Brothers Quay.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 4 critics, indicating "generally favorable" reviews.

 Guy Lodge of Variety gave a positive review, writing "Seductive and confounding in equal measure, the Quays' latest is enough of a trip that our world looks a little stranger when the lights come up and we emerge, blearily blinking, back into it".
-Tim Grierson of Screen Daily also gave a positive review, summarzing that it is "a transporting, ghostly affair.
+Tim Grierson of Screen Daily also gave a positive review, summarizing that it is "a transporting, ghostly affair.
 The Quay Brothers' trademark stop-motion animation is as haunting as ever, the delicate, banged-up puppets suggesting the characters' emotional fragility and buried pains".
 Roberto Oggiano of Cineuropa similarly praised the film's "world that the Quay brothers have built is one so ethereal and elusive that, paradoxically, it is destined to last, in this confused mass of memories we call cinema".
 Geoff Andrew gave a positive review of the film's puppetry, praising "the fantastic, enigmatic tableaux of grotesque characters (some more or less human, some not at all, some impressively weird hybrids) ... such is the meticulous, almost absurdly detailed assemblage of the hand-crafted figures in their likewise painstakingly hand-crafted landscapes that one is overtaken by a strange sense of life not extinguished but temporarily put on pause" Steve Kopian of Unseen Films praised the film's music, writing "This has to be one of the greatest marriages of image and music that has ever been put on film.
 Rarely has any film used music so perfectly from start to finish.
 Neither lifts more than the other and the result is an emotional punch that leaves us haunted at the end."